 Individual Therapy is a collaborative investment between you and your therapist to help you identify, navigate, and overcome what may be troubling you, or interfering with your ability to thrive.

-Each of our therapists incorporate a mindfulness-based approach to helping clients bring focused awareness into the present.
+Each of our therapists incorporate a person-centered, mindfulness-based approach to helping clients bring focused awareness into the present.
 Whether you are struggling from past traumas, relationships, or long-term mental/emotional challenges, or you are feeling anxious, fearful, ambivalent, etc. about your future, we must first start from the present.

-A healthy and reliable relationship between the client and therapist is crucial, therefore, the foundation on which successful therapy is built.
+A healthy and reliable relationship between client and therapist is crucial; the foundation upon which successful therapy is built.
 We take the time to know you as a person, and align with you on your journey toward fulfilling your therapeutic needs.